great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

   ]}>
 <TabItem value="amazon">

-Amazon S3 is a service offered by [Amazon Web Services (AWS)](https://aws.amazon.com).
-With it, you can access objects stored in S3 buckets through a web interface.
-Great Expectations (GX) uses the Python library `boto3` to access S3, but you will need to configure your Amazon S3 account and credentials through AWS and the AWS command line interface (CLI).
+GX Core uses the Python library `boto3` to access objects stored in Amazon S3 buckets, but you must configure your Amazon S3 account and credentials through AWS and the AWS command line interface (CLI).

 ## Prerequisites